Inverting cosmic ray propagation by Convolutional Neural Networks: Methodology

-The traditional method to estimate the likelihoods of all the parameter space is to visit all the parameter space with a sampling algorithm and then to compute its statistical strength $\chi^2$ accordingly.
-However, this costs massive computing resources.
-On the other hand, our machines are able to find out the propagation parameters by using the inverse function with the energy spectra as the network inputs.
-If we can take the CR spectra directly from pseudo-data, the allowed CR model parameters can be obtained efficiently without using any complicated sampling algorithm.
-Namely, one is able to treat the distribution of pseudo-experimental data as a prior distribution rather than spending a lot of time and efforts to find the parameter space with the higher likelihood probabilities.
-In Sec.~\ref{sec:preparation}, we will explicitly show how to obtain the network inputs from generated pseudo-data.
+The traditional method to estimate the likelihood of the entire parameter space is to visit all areas of the parameter space with a sampling algorithm and then compute its statistical strength $\chi^2$ accordingly.
+However, this process utilizes a very large amount of computing resources.
+In contrast, our machines can determine the propagation parameters by using the inverse function with the energy spectra as the network inputs.
+If taking the CR spectra directly from pseudo-data, we can obtain the allowed CR model parameters efficiently without using complicated sampling algorithms.
+Namely, one can treat pseudo-experimental data as a prior distribution rather than spending much time and effort to find the parameter space with the highest likelihood probabilities.
+In Sec.~\ref{sec:preparation}, we explicitly show how to obtain the network inputs from the generated pseudo-data.

 In summary, ``Mock Data'' plus artificial fluctuations constitute the ``Pseudo-data''.